macabeus/klo-gba.js/README.md

 ### Scissors

 It is reponsible to provide informations about each level.
 To do it so Scissors extracts the informations from a buffer of the ROM and also has some hardcoded informations about each level.

+### react-gbajs

+Web GBA emulator.
+It is just the React wrapper of the application [gbajs](https://github.com/endrift/gbajs).

 # How to run